Bib Fortuna: Costume and makeup

 Carter wore dayglow orange contact lenses, which created a glowing effect for the character's eyes, something specifically requested by director Richard Marquand.
 Carter felt they gave Bib Fortuna "a feminine look".
 They were hard contact lenses, which covered the entire surface of Carter's eyeballs, except for holes drilled through the middles.
 This gave him tunnel vision and severely limited his ability to see, and he kept accidentally walking into parts of the set as a result.
 An optician was available for Carter at all times during filming to apply the lenses.
 Carter said the contacts were made in "too much of a rush" and were too small, so he suffered abrasions of the cornea, slightly hindering his vision until about a week after filming ended.
 Carter also wore sharp, pointed teeth, which were filed down to create what Tippett called a "ghastly focal point" for his dialogue scenes.
 The teeth would occasionally slip out of Carter's mouth during shooting, at times striking against actors or crew members around him.
 The teeth made it difficult for the actor to speak, and he had to strongly articulate Fortuna's lines to make the lip-movement look appropriate.

-The character wore soft-soled shoes, meant to allow for silent movement.
+The costume consisted of a three-layer velveteen overcoat over a turquoise faille gown, with knee-high boots custom made by London shoemaker Anello & Davide.
+The shoes were soft-soled, and meant to allow for silent movement.
 Carter wore lifts on his feet to make himself taller, and props inside his costume made his arms appear longer.
 Claws were placed on his fingertips, fitted through fingerless gloves that Tippett said gave Fortuna "a spidery reach".
 Carter said the makeup had "an immediate effect" and once it was fully applied he would "kind of meditate it for a moment" because it ultimately helped dictate his performance.
 However, he also said the large amount of makeup made acting more difficult, adding: "I was a big pile of moving rubber.
 And when I wasn't moving, I was like a piece of furniture."
 Due to strict security measures to prevent secrets of the film being leaked to the public, whenever Carter was brought outside to be moved to and from the set at Elstree Studios, he was covered with a dustbin liner so he would not be seen.
 Carter would stand very still between takes to avoid disrupting the makeup, and occasionally crew members, seeing him standing among the various puppets and alien props, would believe he was a prop and attempt to lift him.